 An IVR solution installed on a hosted software platform that allows businesses to access the IVR application on the internet.
 This enables the organization to deliver 24/7 customer service, even after office hours.
 Having a hosted IVR System is the best way for enterprises to gain loyalty and improve satisfaction.

 An agent-assisted IVR solution helps the contact center to optimize the cost of operations and along with delivering a consistent customer service.
 The agent can dynamically direct pre-recorded phrases to initiate a dialog with the customer, without the customer knowing an agent is involved.
 This helps in eliminating customer frustrations caused by complex-structured menu options.

 Why IVR System Is Important For Business

 Interactive Voice Response software have used pre-recorded voice prompts and menus to present information and options to callers, and touch-tone telephone keypad entry to gather responses.
-Modern IVR solutions also enable input and responses to be gathered via spoken words with voice recognition.
+Modern, Smart IVR solutions also enable input and responses to be gathered via spoken words with voice recognition.
+They use Speech to Text(STT) and Text to Speech(TTS) technologies to interact with customers and keep a tab on number of Agents.
 Enterprises are increasingly looking for an IVR service provider which helps them in managing their Inbound and Outbound call centers to reduce the cost of common sales, service, collections, inquiry and support calls to and from their company.

-Take a note of the following business benefits of an IVR system-
+Here are some of the major business benefits of an IVR system.

 First Call Resolution